MicrosoftDocs/learn-scaffolding/content-templates/default-introduction-unit.md

     Heading: use the H2 "Example scenario"

-    Example: "Suppose you work at an athletic shoe company that is launching a new product.
-You sell the shoes on your website, manage your cloud-hosted advertising videos, and monitor social media to gauge reactions to the launch.
-The following illustration shows these processes.
-Notice how the tasks include both customer-facing processes like direct sales and administrative tasks like auto-archiving old videos."
+    Example: "Suppose you work at an athletic shoe company on the marketing team.
+You're launching a new basketball shoe created by a celebrity athlete.
+Previous launches resulted in a social media frenzy as people shared stories and photos of themselves wearing their new shoes.
+The marketing team wants to monitor hundreds of social media sites, blogs, and websites to determine consumer reaction.
+There will be more data than you can process manually.
+You would like a cloud-hosted system that automates monitoring, text analytics, database storage, and email notifications."

     Recommended: an image that visualizes the scenario